Since 2004, CGC has strived to create greater access to nutritional food throughout the Cowichan Region.

 With a transport vehicle funding through a grant from the Cowichan Valley Regional District, the program team delivers up to 1,000 pounds of fresh food daily to over 15 local service providers and community organizations across the Region.

-By June 2021, the team had redistributed over 450,000lbs of fruit and vegetables to all corners of the Cowichan Region to those who need it most.
+By December 2022, the team had redistributed over 1,000,000 pounds of fruit and vegetables to all corners of the Cowichan Region to those who need it most.

 The reFRESH Cowichan Food Recovery Program falls under the umbrella of ‘reFRESH Cowichan’